player-03/ExtensionBoilerplate/README.md

 - ...only recognizes functions that are declared in header files.
 - ...uses a naive method of identifying functions; if a function declaration spans multiple line, the function will not be recognized.
 - ...makes no distinction between commented code and uncommented code.
+- ...does not generate any Haxe code.
+For that, see [NDLLClassBuilder](https://github.com/player-03/haxeutils/blob/master/README.md#ndllclassbuilderhx).